rodricios/autocomplete/README.md

 ...

-Ok, so clearly I'm no brain-ician, and that may or may not be the way our brain works - actually, it's probably super super unlikely.
+Ok, so clearly I'm no brainician, and that may or may not be the way our brain works - actually, it's probably super super unlikely.

 But even though that idea is probably wrong, the idea itself sounds like a pretty darn good way of suggesting the next word or words somebody is trying to *type*.